Get Smarter Using iCloud Storage

 Make sure everything you transferred is in the shared album.
 Once it’s all there, delete those files from your regular iCloud Photos library.
 Don’t forget to empty the Recently Deleted folder too.

-The Result: Clean Photos library, optimized iCloud storage, solid backup
+Result: Clean Photos library, less iCloud storage, full backup

-Now, your iCloud Photos is trimmed down to just your best pics.
-You have saved a million photos in Shared Albums, and all your photos are safely stored on your backup drive.
+Now, your iCloud Photos is trimmed down to just your best shots.
+You have saved a lot of photos in Shared Albums, and all your photos are safely stored on your backup drive.
 You’ve freed up tons of space on your devices and saved cash by avoiding pricey iCloud upgrades.
 Congrats!

 If you found this article useful, don’t just clap.
 Share it with at least one iCloud user who might benefit from it.